Christmas Palm Tree

 Q: Are Christmas Palms cold-hardy?

-A: They are cold-hardy to 30°F, however, any temperature below 40°F may affect the fronds.
+A: They are cold-hardy down to 30°F, however, any temperature below 40°F may affect the fronds.
 Christmas Palms thrive outdoors year-round in Grow Zone 10-11, and are fantastic patio or indoor palms anywhere above Zone 4.

 Q: Are Christmas Palms toxic to dogs?